Introduction

 • Provide the information in the fields.

-• Example: Trigger alert when increase of more than 5 standard deviations away from the mean is detected.
+• Example: Trigger alert when an increase of more than 5 standard deviations away from the mean is detected.

 Notification Format

-• Subject: Enter the subject for the alert.
+• Subject: Enter subject for the alert.

-• Description: Enter the alert description.
+• Description: Enter alert description.

 Alert Identification